asdfasdasd314/oai/README.md

 I'm not too good with how the Go dependency management works, but probably run `go mod tidy` and then `go build`

+Once it's built, place the binary in the root of an Obsidian vault (really you could use this program with any markdown note taking system, but I use Obsidian!!!) and run the binary.

 ### I love Obsidian!!!

 I would encourage anyone that uses Obsidian to look into this code!
 I think everyone can benefit from the functionality it has even at this primitive stage.